| Title | Detention |

 Notebook

-Clues in your notebook reveal Taiwanese history and folklore, like tales of wandering spirits, tying puzzles to the narrative’s emotional weight.
+Clues in the notebook reveal Taiwanese history and folklore, tying puzzles to the narrative’s emotional weight.

 Each click brings back another buried memory.